Woodmere, Ohio

+Woodmere is a village in Cuyahoga County, Ohio, United States.
+As of the 2020 census, Woodmere had a population of 641 residents.
+An eastern suburb of Cleveland, it is part of the Cleveland metropolitan area.

 History

 Woodmere is one of the five municipalities, along with Hunting Valley, Moreland Hills, Orange Village and Pepper Pike, that originally formed Orange Township, the birthplace of President James A. Garfield.
 While the other four municipalities were established in the 1920s, Woodmere was incorporated as a village in 1944.
 Today, centered along Chagrin Boulevard, Woodmere serves as the primary commercial district for all parts of the original Orange Township.

 Geography

 Woodmere is located at 41°27′33″N 81°28′52″W (41.459253, -81.481010).

 According to the United States Census Bureau, the village has a total area of 0.33 sqmi, all land.